mth/u-boot-odroid-m2/README.md

 no HDMI output, as is with Linux kernel versions prior to 6.13.

-It is possible to have HDMI output on the installed linux, provided that it uses at least 6.13 kernel compiled with necessary modules and video mode (for example video=1920x1080@60) is given on kernel command line.
+It is possible to have HDMI output on the installed linux, provided that it uses at least 6.13 kernel compiled with `CONFIG_DRM_DW_HDMI_QP` enabled and video mode (for example video=1920x1080@60) is given on kernel command line.
+The support in 6.13 is also limited to more standard video modes up to 4K resolution.
 This is likely to improve in future, but currently it means that you need UART console to use some Linux distributions installer.